kannans89/RustRepo/06_Variables/06_variables.md

 ```

-output will be `fees is 25000 and salary is 35000`.
+The output of the above code will be `fees is 25000 and salary is 35000`.

 ## Immutable

-By default variables are immutable or read only in Rust by design.When a variable is immutable, once a value is bound to a variable name, you can’t change that value.
+By default variables are immutable i.e.read only in Rust.In other words, the variable's value cannot be changed once a value is bound to a variable name.

 Let us understand this with an example.

 ```rust